chandrashekar19/jbook-esbuild/README.md

-## 🚀 Just built a simple React app that integrates esbuild-wasm to transpile JSX to ES2015 in the browser!
+### 🚀 Just built a simple React app that integrates esbuild-wasm to transpile JSX to ES2015 in the browser!

-## 🛠️ It's a quick demo of how to use esbuild for fast and efficient code transformations on the client side.
+### 🛠️ It's a quick demo of how to use esbuild for fast and efficient code transformations on the client side.

-## Check out the code and feel free to share your thoughts!